ALEXLEEX/VAANet/l25_compiler/README.md

 The GUI presents a notebook with tabs labeled in Chinese for tokens, AST, IR, TAC and PCODE.
 Selecting a tab shows the corresponding intermediate output.
 A second pane of equal size displays the program's runtime output.
-When a source file is loaded its contents appear in a read-only box above the input area.
-If the program requires input but none is provided, the GUI warns the user instead of failing.
+When a source file is loaded its contents appear in an **editable** box above the input area so you can modify the code and recompile at any time.
+If the program requires input but none is provided, the GUI issues a warning.
+Should a runtime error occur, any output produced before the error is still shown.

 By default the compiled pcode is executed on the virtual machine.
 Additional options allow inspection of intermediate stages: